American Mammoth Jack

 Attempt at Standardization

 Selective breeding helped to preserve important traits, but was often limited to stock that was available for use.
 However, initially the registry attempted to standardize the breed by only including black animals a minimum of 15 hands tall.
-Over the years, these rigid type lines have blurred & the breed encompasses a number of colors/ sizes.
+Over the years, these rigid type lines have blurred and the breed encompasses a number of colors/ sizes.

 Features